ceylanmesut/ceylanmesut.github.io/_pages/about.md

   image: "/images/cover_photo.jpg"
 ---

-Hi there.
+Hi THERE.
 I'm Mesut Ceylan and I'm a data scientist.
 This website includes some of my projects on machine learning and data science.
 Please do not hesitate me for further questions and comments.